nd1012/Stream-Serializer-Extensions/src/Stream-Serializer-Extensions Docs/api/index.md

-# Stream-Serializer-Extensions developer API reference
+# API reference

+Choose a type from the left to start browsing.